3.1. Interpoint Distances

 f.close()

-The second a tcl script to be named ghosh.tcl.
+The second is a tcl script to be named ghosh.tcl.
 It is to be used with the OpenSees FEM application.

 # note: the variables x1, y1, x2, y2 will be provided when runs in workflow